MarkusMcNugen/docker-sftp/README.md

 ```

 ## Encrypted password
 Add `:e` behind password to mark it as encrypted.
-Use single quotes if using terminal.
+Use single quotes if using a terminal instead of users config file.
 ```
-'foo:$1$0G2g0GSt$ewU0t6GXG15.0hWoOX8X9.:e:1001'
+foo:$1$0G2g0GSt$ewU0t6GXG15.0hWoOX8X9.:e:1001
 ```

 Tip: you can use [atmoz/makepasswd](https://hub.docker.com/r/atmoz/makepasswd/) to generate encrypted passwords:
 `echo -n "your-password" | docker run -i --rm atmoz/makepasswd --crypt-md5 --clearfrom=-`

 ## Logging in with SSH keys
 Place public keys with the users name in /config/userkeys directory.
-The keys will be matched against users names and copied to `.ssh/authorized_keys` for the user (you can't mount this file directly, because OpenSSH requires limited file permissions).
-In this example, we do not provide any password, so the user `foo` can only login with his SSH key.
+The keys will be matched against users names and copied to `.ssh/authorized_keys` for the user.

 ## Providing your own SSH host key (recommended)
 This container will generate new SSH host keys at first run in /config/sshd/keys.
 You can place your own sshd keys in this folder and they will be copied to /etc/ssh/ when the container runs.